 The blood that runs through our veins and arteries acts very much like the main roadway system with many routes going to small villages or major city’s.
 Passing along this main road system are the vans and wagons that would be delivering to various shops, etc. Our vans and wagons are in the form of oxygen, nutrients and heat along with chemical messengers and hormones carrying away wastes products for excretion by the kidneys.

-The heart has four chambers, the atrium and ventricle on the left side of the heart pump oxygenated blood to our bodies.
-The two chambers on the right hand side pump de-oxygenated blood to our lungs.
-To stop any back flow of blood valves at the exit of the chambers act like one way valves, and stop any blood returning after it has passed through.
-Very much like the one way valve in a Combi-Heating system works when it needs topping up (It will allow the flow of water one-way only forward).
+The heart has four chambers, the atrium, and ventricle on the left side of the heart pumping oxygenated blood to our bodies.
+The two chambers on the right-hand side pump de-oxygenated blood to our lungs.
+To stop any backflow of blood valves at the exit of the chambers act like one-way valves, and stop any blood returning after it has passed through.
+Very much like the one-way valve in a Combi-Heating system works when it needs topping up (It will allow the flow of water one-way only forward).

 What Does Go Wrong

 Many things can affect the hearts pumping action.
 Heart failure would cause a weakening of the hearts pumping action impairing the circulation, or arrhythmia which is an irregular heart rate.
 There are other problems such as atherosclerosis which would involve a narrowing of the blood vessels and may be clogging by fatty deposits.
 When this happens the blood supply to the brain is reduced.
 Also affected could be the extremities or the heart muscle causing angina.

 It is possible for these last problems to cause clotting in a blood vessel.
 If a clot happens in an artery to the brain it will result in a stroke, if it is a clot in the arteries to the heart muscle it is known as a coronary thrombosis.

 Hypertension is a most common cause of circulation problems.
-This complaint is caused by the pressure of the blood pressing against the vessel walls as the blood circulates round our bodies.
+This complaint is caused by the pressure of the blood pressing against the vessel walls as the blood circulates around our bodies.
 Although it is not fully understood why this happens a doctor would try to find an underlying condition that could be the cause.